canonical/vanilla-framework/templates/docs/patterns/heading-icon.md

 ### Muted

 Use this variant if you need a muted heading accompanied by an icon.
-Note - the maximum icon size that should be used to use next to a muted heading is `1rem`.
+Note - the maximum icon size that should be used next to a muted heading is `1rem`.

 <div class="embedded-example"><a href="/docs/examples/patterns/heading-icon/heading-icon-muted/" class="js-example">
 View example of the pattern heading icon muted